neverfap-deluxe/nfd-api/ARTICLES.md

 ## NeverFap Introduction

 __TODO__
+- How NoFap is hurting the porn recovery industry (with their militant branding)
 - The problem with NoFap
 - The **futility** of the NoFap reddit forumns
 - NoFap needs a serious overhaul